-7.4 TILT AND SHIFT OF THE DIE
+7.4 TILT AND SHIFT OF THE DIE (See Figure IF)

-(see Figure IF)

-The acceptance criteria defined in (ESA/SCC No. 2049000 and 2099000) shall be applied.
+The acceptance criteria defined in (ESCC No. 2049000 and 2099000) shall be applied.

-- (a) Lateral displacement of the die outside of the paddle area - (b) Semiconductor die or die paddle not located or oriented in accordance with the applicable assembly drawing of the device - (c) More then 10 degree tilt of the die relative to the plane of the mounting surface
+- (a) Lateral displacement of the die outside of the paddle area - (b) Semiconductor die or die paddle not located or oriented in accordance with the applicable assembly drawing of the device - (c) More than 10 degree tilt of the die relative to the plane of the mounting surface